metomi/rose/sphinx/api/built-in/rose_prune.rst

          The ``key`` can be any string that can be used in a ``%(key)s`` substitution, and format should be a a valid :ref:`command-rose-date` print format.

+      .. rose:conf:: prune-remote-logs-at=cycle ...

+         Re-sync remote job logs at these cycles and remove them from remote hosts.

       .. rose:conf:: prune-server-logs-at=cycle ...